parasol-framework/parasol/readme.md

 parasol --log-error examples/widgets.fluid
 ```

-Try running a second time with `--log-debug` to observe run-time log output while toying with the example.
+Try running a second time with `--log-api` to observe run-time log output while toying with the example.
 Try a few of the other examples to get a feel for what you can achieve, and load them into a text editor to see how they were created.

 ## 5. Build Options